IanRPage/RPEngine/README.md

       is responsible for executing events
 - [ ] add `gtest` testing suite to ensure physical accuracy
 - [ ] see about optimizing `Renderer::drawParticles`
-- [ ] update README to reflect new UI
 - [ ] rearchitect the codebase (cuz why not)
 - [ ] make transition between integration types clean. simulation crashes from Euler -> Verlet